• Home

 Have you thought about trying a plant-based diet?
 Well, if you have not yet adopted this healthful and compassionate practice, please listen to Lori’s persuasive argument for trying it now.
 The show continues with Veterinarian Dr. Robert Reed, giving us the latest on prevention and treatment of heartworm disease.
 Then, legal expert Bob Ferber joins […]

-Filed Under: 2017 show archive, 2017 archive, Dogs, General Information, Law, Legal, Veterinary topics Tagged With: Animal rights, Animal Cruelty, Veganism, Law, Dogs
+Filed Under: 2017 show archive, 2017 archive, Dogs, General Information, Law, Legal, Veterinary topics Tagged With: Animal rights, Animal Cruelty, Dogs, Veganism, Law

 Animals Today July 1, 2017 Blowing the whistle on wildlife abuses.
 Surviving another summer in the desert.
 Independence Day tips for easing stress in pets.